-The ShaMaran 2023 Bonds have one amortization due in December 2021 and carry 12% fixed semi-annual coupon and mature on July 5, 2023.
-At the date of this MD&A there were \$180 million of such ShaMaran 2023 Bonds outstanding.
-The 2023 Bonds will be exchanged for ShaMaran 2025 Bonds immediately following the successful completion of the Acquisition.
-The initial amount of 2025 Bonds were issued in the amount of \$111.5 million on July 30, 2021.
+The ShaMaran 2023 Bond has one amortization due in December 2021 and carries 12% fixed semi-annual coupon and matures on July 5, 2023.
+At the date of this MD&A there was \$180 million outstanding principal amount of the ShaMaran 2023 Bond.
+The 2023 Bond will be exchanged for ShaMaran 2025 Bond immediately following the successful completion of the TEPKRI Acquisition.
+The initial principal amount of \$111.5 million of the 2025 Bond was issued on July 30, 2021.
+In total at September 30, 2021, there are \$291.5 million of ShaMaran Bonds outstanding.

-The Company has an obligation under the 2023 Bond terms to make a Bond amortization payment of \$15 million by December 2021, to reduce the outstanding ShaMaran 2023 bonds to \$175 million.
-On January 26, 2021, the Company announced that the proposal had been approved by its bondholders to permit the Company to use its "free cash", in excess of \$15 million, to buy back its 2023 Bonds in the market, at the Company's discretion.
-All 2023 Bonds so re-purchased will be retired by the Company.
-During the first six months of 2021, the Company has re-purchased \$10 million of 2023 Bonds in the market at commercially attractive rates resulting in a net gain.
+The Company has an obligation under the 2023 Bond Terms to make a Bond amortization payment of \$15 million by December 2021, to reduce the outstanding principal amount of the 2023 Bond to \$175 million.
+On January 26, 2021, the Company announced that the proposal had been approved by its bondholders to permit the Company to use its "free cash", in excess of \$15 million, to buy back amounts of its 2023 Bond in the market, at the Company's discretion.
+The nominal amounts of the 2023 Bond so re-purchased will be retired by the Company.
+During the first nine months of 2021, the Company has re-purchased \$10 million of 2023 Bond in the market at commercially attractive rates resulting in a net gain.
 The Company's 2023 Bond amortization payment due in December 2021 has accordingly been reduced from \$15 million to \$5 million ahead of schedule.

-The 2020 amendment and restatement of the Bond Terms for the 2023 Bonds included an amendment to provide for a put option in favour of the Bondholders to require that the Company purchase the Bonds (at par plus accrued interest and the existing call premium) at any time on ten (10) business days' notice subject to the affirmative vote by holders of 50.01% of the Bonds.
-As the put option in the amended Bond terms is outside of management's control all the borrowings continue to be classified as current at June 30,2021.
-Upon successful closing of the Acquisition this specified put option will no longer exist following the exchange of all of the ShaMaran 2023 Bonds for ShaMaran 2025 Bonds.
+The 2020 amendment and restatement of the Bond Terms for the 2023 Bond included an amendment to provide for a put option in favor of the Bondholders to require that the Company purchase the 2023 Bond (at par plus accrued interest and the existing call premium) at any time on ten (10) business days' notice subject to the affirmative vote by holders of 50.01% of the 2023 Bond.
+As the put option in the amended Bond terms is outside of management's control all the borrowings are classified as current at September 30, 2021.
+Upon successful closing of the TEPKRI Acquisition this specified put option will no longer continue to exist following the exchange of the 2023 Bond for 2025 Bond and this borrowing will no longer need to be classified as current.